The Zarankiewicz problem on tripartite graphs: Proof of Theorem 1.3

-We are now ready to finish the proof of \cref{thm:main}.
-We define an \defn{$r$-squad} to be a set of $k/800$ vertices in a single part each having $f^-$-value at most $r$ and each being incident to at least $k/800$ backward edges that are $2tr$-boosters. \Cref{lem:squad} guarantees that if case (ii) of \cref{lem:initialconfig} holds, then $G$ contains either $K_{t, t, t}$ or an $r$-squad for $r \geq 100k$.
-We now take an $r$-squad with $r$ maximal and carry out a density increment argument to show that in fact $G$ must contain $K_{t, t, t}$.
+We are now ready to prove \cref{lem:lotsheavywin} and so finish the proof of \cref{thm:main}.
+Suppose that some $k \geq \tau/100$ as in \cref{lem:initialconfig} has been fixed.
+We define an \defn{$r$-squad} to be a set of $k/800$ vertices in a single part each having forward degree at most $r$ and each being incident to at least $k/800$ forward edges that are $2tr$-boosters. \Cref{lem:squad} guarantees that if case (ii) of \cref{lem:initialconfig} holds, then $G$ contains either $K_{t, t, t}$ or an $r$-squad for $r \geq 100k$.
+We take an $r$-squad with $r$ maximal and carry out a density increment argument relative to $r$ to show that in fact $G$ must contain $K_{t, t, t}$.